SchemaPlus/schema_validations/README.md

     # Value is a single type, an array of types, or nil.
     # (This whitelist applies after all other considerations, global or per-model)
     config.whitelist_type = nil

+    # Determines validation behavior for the NOT NULL constraint.
+    # :not_nil_if_blank_default (default behavior since version 2.3.0)
+    #   check for presence (not nil or empty), unless the column's default value
+    #   is empty, in which case the correct behavior is usually to check for nil
+    #   values only.
+    # :presence (behavior before version 2.3.0)
+    #   always use presence checks, regardless of the column's default value.
+    # :not_nil
+    #   always allow empty values, regardless of the column's default value.
 end
 ```